• ICT

 There are two ways to solve any of the two problems listed above:

-With the PoE switch, form a network of cameras by connecting all the cameras to it.
+1. The first solution is to use a PoE switch and a CAT 6 ethernet cable: with the PoE switch, form a network of cameras by connecting all the cameras to it.
 Next, access the PoE setting of the NVR and disable PoE binding on the PoE port(s) you intend to connect the network to.
 The total number of PoE binding to be disabled must correspond with the number of additional cameras.
 If there are 3 cameras connected to the PoE switch, then 3 ports including the port to which the small network is to be physically connected to has to be disabled on PoE binding.
-Then connect the PoE switch via its uplink port to the PoE port of the NVR with a CAT 6 cable.
+Then, connect the PoE switch via its uplink port to the PoE port of the NVR with a CAT 6 cable.
 In order not to have a connection with a higher bandwidth than the PoE port, connect a smaller network of cameras made with PoE switches to different PoE ports.
 Once successful with your setup, you can search and add your cameras to your NVR.

-Step-by-step Procedures that were taken to implement the solution:
+Step-by-step procedures that were taken to implement the solution:

 Step 1: